-CodePath is an organization that provides free, accelerated mobile engineering classes for professional developers and designers.
+CodePath is an organization that provides free, accelerated mobile engineering classes for professional developers.

 Students must pass a rigorous selection process to be admitted to any of our programs.
-During the program, engineers submit weekly projects for review and work with other top engineers and designers.
+During the program, engineers submit weekly projects for review and work with other top engineers.
 The program concludes with a demo day where the top group projects are judged by a panel of notable mobile and engineering leaders.

 Our company was formed around these three principles: